rhingstrumjr/rhingstrumjr.github.io/_posts/2019-03-11-the-pragmatic-programmer-part-1.md

 ### DRY off your code
 DRY stands for **D**on't **R**epeat **Y**ourself.
 The problem with repeating code is when we go back to debug it.
 Fixing one error is okay.
 Fixing 2 can be manageable.
 But once we have to find an error in 3 or more different sections, the frustration level will be sky high!
 Therefore, stay **DRY**!

+### Prototype, prototype, prototype...
+I want to start off this section by saying the authors separate ideas that I find to be very similar.
+They have three different ideas:
+1. Tracer Programs
+2. Prototyping
+3. Simple languages

+Tracer programs are like tracer bullets.
+You shoot and see if something works.
+Then, you keep building off that design.

+Prototyping is when you build something quick to test it while knowing you won't actually use it.

+Simple languages is a shorthand way of writing out a program without a computer language's specific syntax.

+To me, all of these involve building and testing over and over.
+I'm reminded of a psychology study where kindergartners were better at solving a problem than graduate students.
+The task was to build a tower out of random materials.
+The key component of success for the kindergartners was their constant build-and-test mentality.
+If the tower stood, then it was a success.
+If it fell, then they rebuilt it.
+On the other hand, the graduate students spent so much time planning, they missed out on the ability to test and reevaluate.

+We need to keep a mind like the kindergartners.
+Don't become discouraged if your idea falls apart.
+Learn from it and build again!

 Keep Evolving!